danielq1985/si_expansion_public/README.md

 #### **Findings:**
 ![alt text](/images/bar_groups.jpg)

 ![alt text](/images/hist_freq.jpg)

 ![alt text](/images/hist_mon.jpg)

 ![alt text](/images/group_stats.jpg)
-dist plots for total freq and mon, stats for total zips Bar plot for group totals matplotlib distplot stacked/colored for groups stats for each group

 ## Who are our top performers?
 This will be achieved by using the public Census API retriencing demogrpahics.